-Roasted Asparagus with Hollandaise Sauce and Poached Egg, a super healthy, low carb and delicious breakfast or brunch recipe that is ready in about 20 minutes.
+Roasted Asparagus with Hollandaise Sauce and Poached Eggs and a good sprinkling of parmesan, a delicious and low carb brunch recipe that is ready in about 20 minutes.
 Posh enough to be served on special occasions, and surely a lovely healthy treat for Easter, this dish is refreshing and healthy too.

 Asparagus is one of my favourite vegetables, it makes a brilliant side dish for any roast, although it is so tasty on its own too.
 You can choose to boil it, but if you really want to enjoy maximum taste, you have to roast it.
 It becomes so tender and tasty, and the addition of olive oil and parmesan brings so much flavour.